ngocnhan2003/ngocnhan2003/README.md

 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“The computer was born to solve problems that did not exist before.”— Bill Gates    ❞</i>
+<i>❝“I’m not one of those who think Bill Gates is the devil.
+I simply suspect that if Microsoft ever met up with the devil, it wouldn’t need an interpreter.”— Nicholas Petreley   ❞</i>
 <!--ENDS_HERE_QUOTE_README-->